VaibhavRajvanshi/UCD_HousePrice/README.md

 # UCD_HousePrice
-This is a project code for UCD Assignment
+This is the code for UCD Assignment